Fused LASSO as Non-Crossing Quantile Regression: Introduction

 This paper is structured as follows.
 In Section~2 we introduce the quantile regression of \citet{koenker1978regression} along with the non-crossing constraint of \citet{bondell2010noncrossing}, before providing the adaptive non-crossing constraints that vary with a hyperparameter $\alpha$.
 Using these new constraints, we show that one can rewrite them into the Fused LASSO constraint of \citet{jiang2013interquantile}.
 The section concludes by describing how the hyperparameter is chosen.
 Section~3 describes the Monte Carlo experiment before presenting the fit and variable selection performance of the different estimators.
-This is followed by the empirical application Section~4 using cross-sectional data.
-We first present results for the quantile coefficient of the payment variable for the different English regions.
-We then look at how the in-sample and out-of-sample fits change as the hyperparameter is increased, using data relating to London, and discuss the coefficients of all other covariates used in the estimation for London.
-Next we consider the time series data application that looks at the growth-at-risk in US data.
-We first examine the in-sample and out-of-sample fits as hyperparameters are changed before discussing the quantile profiles of GDP and NFCI, on 2 forecast horizons $h=1$ and $h=4$.
-We then compare the forecasting ability of the different models in a small pseudo out-of-sample forecast exercise.
+This is followed by the US Growth-at-Risk application in Section~4.
 The paper concludes with the key takeaways of the method in Section~5.